-For example, a language is way easier to learn when you are younger because your brain starts to “relax” in time and needs to get constant exercise in order to avoid cognitive decline.
+For example, language is way easier to learn when you are younger because your brain starts to “relax” in time and needs to get constant exercise to avoid cognitive decline.

 Of course, people don’t usually feel it much until they become old.
 But it’s better to start exercising your brain as soon as possible.

 According to Denise C. Park, professor of behavioral and brain Sciences at the University of Texas at Dallas, and her fellow researchers, photography is one of the hobbies with high cognitive demand which elevates episodic memory for older people.

 Participants in their research had to learn new skills that would activate their working and episodic memory and reasoning.

 The results were positive.
 Participants have been practicing these skills for 3 months and after that period their memory function was enhanced and episodic memory improved.

 Well, we can assume that doctors should consider starting prescribing photography as a medicine.

 6. Photography gets you outdoors and makes you exercise

 Sometimes we take pictures of our food at home.
 And it doesn’t require a lot of energy.